calumgrant/logical/docs/worklist.md

 query "Foo" has result r.
 ```

+- Relation.cpp:97: Report the source location and the predicate name correctly.
+- Unbound variable error: Report the variable name.

+- Try out `std:query person p has name r` to give the first column a heading

 - Need to signal the last result to the call.

 - [ ] Remove `find` predicates, and special case of `query` predicate?

+- [ ] Set user-defined column headings in table output.
+- Rename `std:query` to something else.

 - External aggregates.
 - `rank` command.
 Also change aggregate syntax to define arbitrary names and allow implementation in externs.